suffolklibraries/lgc/content/collections/events/spooky-stories-29-10.md

   [01473 351249](tel:01473351249)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1727109864
+updated_at: 1727109891
 duplicated_from: f719f130-fc17-4274-8cfe-26276f006817
 attendance_information: '- Family friendly'
 ---
-Join Rock Paper Scissors at Newmarket Library to make your own Hallowe'en inspired stop-motion animation.
+Join Rock Paper Scissors at Newmarket Library to make your own Hallowe'en inspired stop motion animation.